ibm-cloud-docs/hpc-ibm-spectrumlsf/sml.md

 APP_CENTER_GUI_PASSWORD="APP_CENTER_GUI_PASSWORD"
 ```

+From the above snippet, below are the descriptions for the parameters:

 * **API_KEY** - This key is used to authenticate your deployment and grant the necessary access to create and manage resources in your IBM Cloud environment.
 * **ACCOUNT_GUID** - Login to the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog){: external} by using your unique credentials.
 Go to **Manage** > **Account** > **Account settings**.
 You will find the Account ID for the resources.
 * **ZONES** - The IBM Cloud zone within the chosen region where the IBM Spectrum LSF cluster will be deployed.